Web page events & DHTML

-If you download or directly open the web page on a separate tab, you'll notice the first thing the page does is present the pop-up message
+If you click on the 'Run Pen' button on the right side, you'll notice the first thing the HTML page does is present the pop-up message

-onload event -- associated with the loading of the page -- declared in the HTML
+onload event -- associated with the loading of the HTML page -- declared in the HTML

 <body> element.
 The